devseevali/git-the-simple-guide/PITCHME.md

 create a new directory, open it and perform a

-<span class="fragment" data-fragment-index="1" data-autoslide="2000"></span>

-    git init
+    git init <!-- .element: class="fragment" -->

-to create a new git repository.
+to create a new git repository. <!-- .element: class="fragment" -->

 ---